papiche/Astroport.ONE/README.md

 [Astroport DEV Journal](https://pad.p2p.legal/s/AstroportDEVJournal#)

-**Embark on a Cosmic Journey with ZenCard Payment System and Astroport.ONE**
+**Embark on a Cosmic Journey with AstroID & ZenCard System and Astroport.ONE**

 Are you weary of the constraints of traditional payment systems and concerned about the reliability of your distributed storage solutions?
 Look no further!
-Our revolutionary ZenCard Payment System and Astroport.ONE v1.0 seamlessly blend cutting-edge blockchain technology with interplanetary storage, offering you a commission-free and secure solution.
+Our revolutionary ZenCard QRCode based Payment System and Astroport.ONE v1.0 seamlessly blend cutting-edge blockchain technology with interplanetary storage, offering you a commission-free and secure solution.